dbochicchio/reactor-mqtt-contrib/README.md

 ### Fully Kiosk

+The device has support for these capabilities:
+ - binary sensor (for screen turned on/off)
+ - dimming (for screen brigthness)
+ - battery level and charging status (plugged-in, battery power)
+ - string_sensor (to show the current app)

-The device is mapping binary sensor (for screen turned on/off), dimming (for screen brigthness), battery level and charging status (plugged-in, battery power), and a *string_sensor* capability that's showing the current app.
-Unfortunately, Fully Kiosk only supports commands via HTTP and thus a virtual device is needed to send commands.
+ Unfortunately, Fully Kiosk  supports commands only via HTTP and thus a virtual device is needed to send commands.

 # Changelog

 *23234*: Shelly's Temperature and Humidity sensors report *999* as value if the value is null.
 Added a filter to prevent incorrect readings.
+Added support for *shelly_relay_simple_reversed* and *shelly_uni_adc*.
 *23175*: New logic to get online status, with each update.
 *22363*: Fixes for *prism_solar*; *owntracks_sensor* now fully supports *notHomeRegionName*, better handling of region transitions.